 How can I pay?

-We accept all debit/credit cards, cheques, bank transfers and cash.
+We accept all debit/credit cards, bank transfers and cash.
 We offer credit account facilities for regular hirers.

 What about insurance?

 Whilst the equipment is in your possession, you are responsible for insuring the equipment.

 FX RENTALS initially became involved in the Lord of the Rings project with the first film – The Fellowship of the Ring, back in 2001.
 For the second film, FX strengthened its relationship with New Line Cinema, the production company behind the trilogy, by being appointed the sole audio rental supplier for the entire project.
 See below for press release distributed on November 2003.